Envision-Center/CollabXR-Documentation/docs/source/modextras/playbacksystem.rst

 .. note::

     The Audio Cycle Part is used for continuous audio, and as such only works under the `Scale Percent` sync mode of the `Playback Director`_.
-It is not compatible with the `Sync By Frame` mode, as it does not have discrete frames to sync to.
+It is not recommended for use with the `Sync By Frame` mode, as it does not have discrete frames to sync to.
 For event-based audio, use the `Audio Event Cycle Part`_ or the `Animation Audio Listener`_ instead.

 To add an `Audio Cycle Part`_ to your prefab, add a child Transform, and then add an "Audio Cycle Part" component from ``CollabXR.ModExtras``.
 You can then assign an Audio Source and an Audio Clip to the corresponding fields in the inspector.
 The Audio Source will be used to play the audio clip during playback, and the clip will be scrubbed through based on the current time of the playback.